stonemjs/docs/src/docs/architecture/blueprint.md

 By default, all Blueprint configuration is loaded **once** at application startup and remains static for the lifetime of the system.

 **Live configuration** allows you to define logic that re-runs and updates the blueprint **at every request**.
-This is useful when settings change dynamically (e.g., database-driven config, tenant-specific options) and must take effect immediately — without restarting the system.
+This is useful when settings change dynamically (e.g., database-driven config, tenant-specific options) and must take effect immediately, without restarting the system.

 You can define live configuration both **declaratively** and **imperatively**.